YouX subscription

 The SDKs

-(software development platforms) of the main technology companies massified the adoption of this technology.
+(software development platforms) of the main technology companies have massively adopted this technology.

 Augmented Reality Players